TateWilson1/TateWilson1.github.io/README.md

 ## About Me

 I am a Digital Forensics & Cybersecurity student at Eastern Kentucky University, expected to graduate in May 2026.
-I have a passion for technology and cybersecurity, demonstrated through my involvement in various projects and competitions.
+I have a passion for technology and cybersecurity, demonstrated through my involvement in various projects and competitions via CCDC.

 ## Features